Labirintami/doc/docs/treegrid/api/treegrid_dragmode_config.md

 title: dragMode
 ---

-@short:
-enables drag-n-drop in Grid
+@short: enables drag-n-drop in Treegrid

-@type: string
+@signature: dragMode?: "target" | "both" | "source";

+@params:
+- "target" - a grid takes rows from other grids, while its rows can't be dragged out of it
+- "source" - a grid allows dragging its rows out and can't take rows from other grids
+- "both" - a grid both takes rows from other grids and allows dragging its rows out as well

 @example:
 var treegrid = new dhx.TreeGrid("treegrid_container", {
     dragMode:"source"
 });

 @template:	api_config
 @descr:
 Drag-n-drop can work in three modes:

-- "target" - a grid takes rows from other grids, while its rows can't be dragged out of it
-- "source" - a grid allows dragging its rows out and can't take rows from other grids
-- "both" - a grid both takes rows from other grids and allows dragging its rows out as well

 @related:
 treegrid/configuration.md#dragndropofgridrows